 On the Pacific coast of Mexico, 300 km (190 miles) southwest from Mexico City.
 Acapulco is located on a deep, semi-circular bay and offers visitors endless days of summer all year round.

-Nightlife in Acapulco is pretty much fun, and many places are suited for tourism including “El Alebrije”, “Disco Beach” and “Palladium”, this last having a awe-inspiring sight of the whole bay of Acapulco.
-Se?or Frog’s is a party place; outside you will see signs that read “Drunk Crossing”; from that you can infer what this place is like.
-Most clubs are open bar, while the smaller bar establishments are pay on tab.
+Nightlife in Acapulco is pretty much fun, and many places are suited for tourism including “El Alebrije”, “Disco Beach” and “Palladium”, this last having an awe-inspiring sight of the whole bay of Acapulco.
+Se?or frogs is a party place; outside you will see signs that read “Drunk Crossing”; from that, you can infer what this place is like.
+Most clubs are open bar, while the smaller bar establishments are pay on the tab.
 The top three are Palladium, Mandara, and Privado, all located within a mile of each other.

 Since 1934 the La Quebrada Cliff Divers have performed their impressive jumps into the shallow stream of water of dangerous tides that forms in the bottom part of La Quebrada.